If your want the quick links, here’s the full series:

 Back to my recovery.

 I’m writing this post because, over two and a half years on, I’m still not as recovered from my surgery as I want to be.
-But I’m still working very hard on it.
+Rupturing my ACL while in the Caribbean is by far one of my worst travel experiences.
+But I’m still working very hard on my recovery.
 In fact, I feel like I’ve progressed more in the last 3 months than I have in the last 3 years.
 Perhaps it’s because I’ve found an amazing new physiotherapist.
 Perhaps it’s all of the learnings of the last three years finally coalescing.

 I’m deeply aware that many people screw up their knee, have surgery and get back to normal life.
 No drama.
 But my experience didn’t go like that.
 Why?
 Probably some of the mistakes below.
 Probably my perfectionist nature where anything under 100% recovery wasn’t going to cut it.
 Probably both.